eugenezadorin/glines-chrome-extension/README.md

 ## Shortcuts

-There is three predefined shortcuts:
+There are some predefined shortcuts:

 1. `Alt+V` to add vertical line
 2. `Alt+H` to add horizontal line
 3. `Alt+C` to add crossline
+4. `Alt+S` to show/hide lines

 You can change them in the bottom of chrome://extensions/ page.